bunnybooboo/learning-path/rust/rust-essentials/notes.md

 They give an example explanation from stackoverflow.
 Here's [the direct link](http://stackoverflow.com/a/80113) to the answer.

-I think of this via a lesson I saw on a computer science MOOC, where the stack was represented by a stack of toy hoop rings on a post, and the heap represented by the are where calculation took place.
+I think of this via a lesson I saw on a computer science MOOC (CS50?), where the stack was represented by a stack of toy hoop rings on a post, and the heap represented by the are where calculation took place.
 That helped me visualise better.

 You can print the precise location of a stack using `{:p}`.